stencila/hub/README.md

 ### Linting and formatting

-Some of services define code linting and formatting recipes.
-Often they get run together e.g.
+Most of the services define code linting and formatting recipes.
+It is often useful to run them sequentially in one command i.e.

 ```sh
 make format lint